From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Methods

-The BD dataset (see also section \ref{ssec:methods-sleep-staging}) includes spindle annotations for artifact free N1, N2, and N3 sleep stages~\cite{Ritter2018}.
+The BD dataset (see also section~\ref{ssec:methods-sleep-staging}) includes spindle annotations for artifact-free N1, N2, and N3 sleep stages~\cite{Ritter2018}.
 As in the original study~\cite{Ritter2018}, we focused on spindles in N2 sleep in our analyses.
 The spindle annotations were created by an expert, with a second expert verifying annotations in case of uncertainty.
 While the BD dataset does not specify which EEG channels were used for the annotations, it is reasonable to assume that the expert analyzed the same channels as the ones investigated in the study presenting the dataset: F3-A2, F4-A1, C3-A2, and C4-A1~\cite{Ritter2018}.

 \paragraph{Model.} Following the SUMO study, we considered the spindle detection task as a segmentation problem for single EEG channels~\cite{Kaulen2022}.
 We adopted the SUMO model architecture for SUMOv2, which is a U-Net with two encoder and two decoder blocks.
-SUMOv2 accepted input sequences of arbitrary length and output two segmentation masks that indicated for each data point in the input sequence whether a spindle was present (maximum in the first mask) or not (maximum in the second mask).
-Consecutive indications of spindle presence were joined to form the final spindle annotations, which consisted of a starting sample and a duration.
+SUMOv2 accepts input sequences of arbitrary length and outputs two segmentation masks that indicate for each data point in the input sequence whether a spindle is present (maximum in the first mask) or not (maximum in the second mask).
+We joined consecutive indications of spindle presence to form the final spindle annotations, consisting of a starting sample and a duration.

 To detect spindles using SUMOv2 or to train the model, we preprocessed the data by splitting it into contiguous blocks of N2 sleep according to sleep stage annotations.
-Each block of N2 sleep was then filtered with a 20th order Butterworth high-pass filter at 0.3 Hz, followed by a 20th order Butterworth low-pass filter at 30 Hz, downsampled to 100 Hz, and normalized by subtracting the median amplitude and dividing by the interquartile range.
+Each block of N2 sleep was then filtered with a 20th order Butterworth high-pass filter at 0.3~Hz, followed by a 20th order Butterworth low-pass filter at 30~Hz, downsampled to 100~Hz, and normalized by subtracting the median amplitude and dividing by the interquartile range.
 Amplitudes outside the range of -20 to 20 were clipped to the respective boundary.